Online version revised and complete as of June 15, 2021.

 Scheduling under the provisions of Article 35.8 shall not be the subject of a grievance.

-Subject to making his/her intention known to his/her Supervisor, an employee may elect to accumulate and take Compensatory Leave in lieu of overtime pay or pay for work performed on a scheduled day off or a General Holiday.
+Subject to making their intention known to their Supervisor, an employee may elect to accumulate and take Compensatory Leave in lieu of overtime pay or pay for work performed on a scheduled day off or a General Holiday.
+An employee electing to accumulate and take Compensatory Leave in lieu of overtime pay must advise Payroll by Wednesday of the week following the week in which the overtime was worked.
+Should the employee fail to do so, they shall receive pay for overtime worked.

 Compensatory Leave shall be subject to the following conditions:

-A full time employee who has completed his/her probationary period and is incapacitated for duty through illness or injury shall be paid for his/her absence from work as follows:
+A permanent full-time or regular part-time employee who has completed their probationary period and is incapacitated for duty through illness or injury shall be paid for their absence from work as follows:

 |Length of Time at 100% of Salary||Length of Time at 80% of Salary||Length of Time at 66 2/3% of Salary